 Skin lesions can be grouped into two categories: congenital and those acquired later in childhood.
 Congenital skin lesions are variations in colour or texture that are present at birth, such as moles or vascular birthmarks.
 The other type of lesions are ‘acquired lesions’ which appear

-as a tumour on the surface of the skin, such as Pilomatrixoma which are can be white or red in colour.
-Vascular lesions such as Pyogenic granulomas are also benign small and reddish in colour.
+as a tumour on the surface of the skin, such as Pilomatrixoma which can be white or red in colour.
+Vascular lesions such as Pyogenic granulomas are also benign, small and reddish in colour.

 Are they harmful?